OuJiaPeng/DRL-portfolio-optimization/README.md

-## 💡 RL-Markowitz Portfolio Optimization
+## 💡 RL and Markowitz Portfolio Optimization
 This project compares Markowitz and Reinforcement Learning based portfolio optimization.

 More details can be found in the **"Project_slides.pdf"**